apache/echarts-doc/en/option/series/treemap.md

 ### height(number) = 22

-the height of breadcrumb. .asdf `series-treemap.breadcrumb`
+The height of breadcrumb.

 ### emptyItemWidth(number) = 25

-When is no content in breadcrumb, this minimun width need to be set up.
+When is no content in breadcrumb, this minimal width need to be set up.

 ### itemStyle(Object)